Can You Eat Sprouts While Pregnant?

 Effects of Having Sprouts While Pregnant

-Listed below are some of the effects of eating brussels sprouts during pregnancy.
+Listed below are some of the effects of eating sprouts while pregnant:

 - Alfalfa can give rise to several complications because of the E. coli bacteria.
 It is especially suggested that you avoid raw sprouts during pregnancy after the salmonella outburst from alfalfa.

-- Beans, clover and radish are some of the examples of raw sprouts that are known to result in Salmonella infection.
+- Beans, clover and radish, are some examples of raw sprouts known to result in Salmonella infection.

 - You are more likely to fall prey to the disease by eating the contaminated seeds of the sprouts.

-- As Salmonella can multiply very fast, a single sprout may contain a sufficient amount of bacteria to cause illness.
+- As Salmonella can multiply quickly, a single sprout may contain enough bacteria to cause illness.

 - Signs and symptoms of E. coli and Salmonella include cramping, nausea, diarrhoea and fever.

-- Even if the seeds are not active in the dry conditions, the rapid growth of bacteria gets activated as soon as they sprout in warn conditions.
+- Even if the seeds are not active in dry conditions, the rapid growth of bacteria gets activated as soon as they sprout in warm conditions.

 - Commercial farmers use a variety of products to sanitize the sprouts.
 The residue of these products makes sprouts unfit for consumption during pregnancy.

 Precautions to Take If You Feel an Irresistible Craving for Sprouts